Mousumi-Deb/ML-Projects/ML_Heart_diseases_prediction/README.md

 4. **Model Evaluation**: The trained Logistic Regression model is evaluated using various performance metrics such as accuracy, precision, recall, and F1-score.
 Model evaluation helps assess the model's ability to correctly predict cancer cases.

-5. **Data Standardization**: Standardization is applied to the features to ensure that they have a mean of 0 and a standard deviation of 1.
-Standardizing the data can improve the performance of the logistic regression model.

-6. **Predicting System**: Once the logistic regression model is trained and evaluated, a predicting system is created to allow users to input new data and obtain predictions regarding the presence or absence of cancer.
+5. **Predicting System**: Once the logistic regression model is trained and evaluated, a predicting system is created to allow users to input new data and obtain predictions regarding the presence or absence of cancer.

 ## Usage
 To use this project: